open-aec25/asce7_windload_engine/README.md

 - Gable roof coefficient interpolation for the implemented prototype tables
 - Light/dark theme support
 - Single-file HTML/CSS/JavaScript architecture
+- Does not take into account effects from hills, ridges or escarpments

 ## Important Disclaimer